zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-dotnet/README.md

 # Introduction

-Please read the general [introduction to the stack kata](../README.md) first!
+Please read the general [introduction to the vending machine kata](../README.md) first!

 # Getting started

-First, create an intial Java kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
+First, create an intial .Net kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
-In this exercise, we _are_ going to use the rSpec syntax, so you should enable that option if you are planning to follow the instructions to the letter.

 Next, go the the newly created project directory and consult the provided ``README.md`` in there.